Skip to content

 What is self-employed income protection?

 Self-employed income protection insurance can help you recoup some of your lost earnings if you’re unable to work due to illness or injury.
-With this type of cover, you can get regular payments of a proportion of your average income.

 You can choose between short-term and long-term income protection.

-With a short-term policy, your cover will last for a set amount of time.
+• With a short-term policy, your cover will last for a set amount of time.
 If your claim is successful, you’ll receive payments until you can either return to work or the policy ends, whichever is sooner.

-With long-term income protection, you’ll continue to receive pay-outs until you’re able to return to work or you reach retirement age.
+• With long-term income protection, you’ll continue to receive pay-outs until you’re able to return to work or you reach retirement age.

 Do I need self-employed income protection?

-Income protection insurance isn’t mandatory if you’re self-employed, but it could be extremely useful.
+Income protection insurance isn’t mandatory if you’re self-employed.
+But it could be extremely useful.

 To decide whether you need self-employed income protection, think about what would happen if you couldn’t work for an extended period because of illness or injury.
 Would you have enough savings or other resources to tide you and your family over until you could work again?
-If the answer is no, self-employed income protection could be worth considering.

 Why self-employed income protection matters

-According to the Office for National Statistics, in January to March 2022, the number of self-employed people in the UK was 4.2 million.
-That’s just under 13% of all employment in the UK.
 With so many people now working for themselves, it’s important they’re protected if they become unable to work.

 How does self-employed income protection work?

-Self-employed income protection provides a regular monthly payment if you can’t work because of illness or injury.
-The payments will be made either for a fixed amount of time, or until you’re well enough to return to work, or until you retire, depending on the policy you have.
+Income protection payments can be made either for a fixed amount of time, until you’re well enough to return to work, or until you retire, depending on the policy you have.

 Does sick pay for self-employed workers exist?

-Unfortunately, there’s no statutory sick pay for the self-employed.
-But as a self-employed worker, you may be able to claim an Employment and Support Allowance to help with living costs if you have health issues that prevent you from being able to work.
+But as a self-employed worker, you may be able to claim the New Style Employment and Support Allowance (ESA) to help with living costs if you have health issues that prevent you from being able to work.

 What does self-employed income protection generally cover?